SonNguyen415/CS239-project/README.md

 3. You can change the build directory `sqlYCSB/sql-ycsb/` in `scripts/build.sh` to `sqlYCSB` for a simpler image for the `sql` if the `sql-ycsb` results in errors (line 20).

-## VPA
+## Known bugs
-`kubectl delete configmap vpa-script`
-`kubectl create configmap vpa-script --from-file="k8s-mongo/vpa.py"` VPA DOES NOT WORK WITH THE YCSB WORKLOAD - IT NEEDS TO DELETE POD TO SCALE THEM CREATING DOWNTIME WHICH WILL CRASH THE YCSB.
-I HAVE YET TO FIGURE OUT HOW TO USE REPLICA SETS TO MAKE THEM HIGHLY AVAILABLE
+1. VPA DOES NOT WORK WITH THE YCSB WORKLOAD - IT NEEDS TO DELETE POD TO SCALE THEM CREATING DOWNTIME WHICH WILL CRASH THE YCSB.
+I HAVE YET TO FIGURE OUT HOW TO USE REPLICA SETS TO GUARANTEE AVAILABILITY